SkypLabs/python4yahdlc/examples/README.rst

 Examples
 ========

-This folder contains several code examples of the use of `python4yahdlc
+This folder contains several code examples of how to use `python4yahdlc
 <https://github.com/SkypLabs/python4yahdlc>`_.

 The code examples work in pairs: `send_data_frame.py